JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

   - This algorithm was not supposed to be added, but I kept it in anyways.
 - Added a Version annotation and should be ignored.
 - Entire code rewrite soon.
-- Browser version on its way.
+- Browser version is on its way.
   - Added a program to find map chunks as a placeholder and for the full version.